Bayview–Hunters Point, San Francisco: Food Desert and Food Swamp

-In 2011 Hunter's Point was labelled as the United States' top 9 worst food deserts in that same year the Bayview District welcomed Fresh & Easy, an upstart grocery chain owned by British food giant Tesco.
+In 2011 Hunters Point was labelled as one of the United States' top 9 worst food deserts; in that same year the Bayview District welcomed Fresh & Easy, an upstart grocery chain owned by British food giant Tesco.
 The Bayview location delivered weak sales, but it was hardly alone: Tesco sold most of the stores and closed the rest in 2013, and the chain soon disappeared into bankruptcy.
 The store sat empty for a few years while former Supervisor Malia Cohen worked with former mayor Mayor Ed Lee and the Office of Economic and Workforce Development (OEWD) on finding a new owner.
 They landed on Howard and Amanda Ngo.
-With a $250,000 investment from OEWD and $4.1 million from the Small Business Administration, the couple hosted the grand opening for their second Duc Loi’s Pantry at 5800 Third Street in 2016.
-But the store closed in 2019 due to a range of factors, including lack of patronage from the surrounding community.
-Residents in the community voiced that both Fresh & Easy and Duc Loi’s Pantry could have done more to engage the locals.
-“In a growing community where there are folks who have been here for decades and new folks coming in, you have to find that connection with everyone that is around you and let them know that your service is available, and I just feel that both entities did not necessarily do that.”
+With a $250,000 investment from OEWD and $4.1 million from the Small Business Administration, the couple hosted the grand opening for their second Duc Loi's Pantry at 5800 Third Street in 2016.
+But the store closed in 2019 due to a range of factors.

-In October 2021 it was made public that a first-of-its-kind “food empowerment market" would be placed in at Third and McKinnon where the former Doc Loi Pantry and Fresh & Easy grocery store had been.
+In October 2021 it was made public that a first-of-its-kind "food empowerment market" would be placed in at Third and McKinnon where the former Doc Loi Pantry and Fresh & Easy grocery store had been.
 The idea is a community market that would distribute donated or subsidized food—but unlike a food bank, eligible shoppers would be able to pick and choose their own groceries and either pay for the goods at a subsidized price or obtain them for free.
 The market would also host an on-site community kitchen focusing on culinary education and offer free delivery service for seniors and those with mobility issues.
 The Food Empowerment Market idea stems from legislation introduced by District 11 Supervisor Ahsha Safai that allocates $1.5 million in startup funds from the Human Service Agency to establish the model for the new market in partnership with a yet-to-be-named neighborhood nonprofit.
-Bayview-Hunters Pointhas the highest rates of obesity in San Francisco with less than five percent of food sold in the neighborhood consisting of fresh produce.
+Bayview-Hunters Point has the highest rates of obesity in San Francisco with less than five percent of food sold in the neighborhood consisting of fresh produce.
 The neighborhood also has the most residents (mainly seniors) facing food insecurity than anywhere else in the city, according to a report from the San Francisco Department of Public Health.